file-format/Docs/en/web/aro.md

 ## ARO File Format

 ARO files are written in HTML markup language file with embedded JavaScript code and Java applets.
-[SteelArrow tags](http://www.steelarrow.com/docs/basics1.aro) are the basic building blocks for development of web webpages.
+[SteelArrow tags](http://www.steelarrow.com/docs/basics1.aro) are the basic building blocks for development of web pages.
 Though these don't change the display of the page, they are used to fill the page with data.
 In addition, they may also be used to control the output with conditional statements.

 ### ARO Tag Example